evereux/pycatia/docs/installation.rst

 This assumes python 3.9 or later is already installed and you know how and when (all the time really) to use `virtual environments <https://docs.python.org/3/tutorial/venv.html>`_.

 You can either install pycatia from pypi.org using `pip install` or clone the repository from github.

-Do not do both.
+Do not do both within the same folder structure.

 pypi
 ~~~~